-His latest opera, Crossing of Four Roads, based on best-seller book of Tommi Kinnunen, was performed at Oulu City Theatre ten times to full audiences in January 2017.
+His opera, Crossing of Four Roads, based on best-seller book of Tommi Kinnunen, was performed at Oulu City Theatre ten times to full audiences in January 2017.
 Tuomela’s most political work is his recent opera, the Fur Hat Opera (2022).
 It sold out all its performances at Rovaniemi and Helsinki (National Opera, Alminsali Stage).
-His Third Symphony “Crossroads” concluded the series of Finland 100 years – the heritage of Sibelius – at Lahti Sibelius Hall in December 2017.
+His Third Symphony “Crossroads” concluded the series of Finland 100 years – at Lahti Sibelius Hall in December 2017.

 As a part of his doctoral studies at the Sibelius-Academy, Tuomela combined academic research and artistic work with his bilingual song cycles called Song Pairs.
 The idea was to show the difference of the musical appearance of a poem in two versions, first composed in the original language and then in another language.
 In 2020, he participated in a collection of academic pedagogical essays (Toiminnasta sanoiksi/ University of the Arts) with his article on score reading (Nuoteista soittajan hahmot).

 Tuomela held the position of Artistic Director of the Time of Music Festival between 1999 and 2008.
 Between 2008 and 2013, he was Composer-in-Residence of the Joensuu Orchestra and during 2010-14 chairman of the Society of Finnish Composers.
 He has been directing the Hetta Music Festival in finnish Lapland since 2020.

-Tuomela still appears as conductor at times, with contemporary music and opera as his specialities.
+Tuomela worked as conductor during ca 1990-2010, with contemporary music and opera as his specialities.
 He has performed with professional orchestras in all Scandinavian countries, Germany, Spain, Portugal, Russia, and Lithuania.
 Lisäkappale tekstiä.
 Article Tapio Tuomela – a musical thriathlonist